Bitcoin-com/developer.bitcoin.com/README.md

 ## Configuration

-Several configuration options can be found and edited in the /config/config.yml file.
+Several configuration options can be found and edited in the config/config.yml file.

-[Holder](https://github.com/imsky/holder/) is included by default to display placeholder images.
+[Holder.js](https://github.com/imsky/holder/) is included by default to display placeholder images.
 If you want to add your own assets, e.g. images and fonts, don't add them directly to the /dist folder.
 They will be deleted each time the project is refreshed.
 Instead, place assets inside an assets/ folder at the root of your project.
-For example, anything placed in assets/img/ will be copied to dist/img/.
+As an example, anything placed in assets/img/ will be copied to dist/img/.

 ## Acknowledgments